josefsbreakfast/Polaris-Protocol/🌓_3_In_The_Moment/📲_Press_Matters/🔊_Turn_The_Public_Up/🪳🕶️_Mera_Naam_Cockroach_Hai/🌑_The_System_Becomes_Intolerable/📋_demands_as_diagnosis.md

     * wider youth participants;
     * opposition allies.
 * The movement may also have changed its demands over time.
-* The final node should ask:
+* The final evidence record should ask:
     * Who authorised the charter?
     * How was it drafted?
     * Who negotiated?